i-krishna/Datalakes-mesh-fabric-warehouse-mining/Data Mining Privacy/Readme.md

 # Ethics & Bias across 6 phases of CRISP-DM 2.0
 Sept 7, 2025 by Krishna Damarla

+Balancing skewed data is a critical step in machine learning to prevent models from becoming biased toward the majority class.
+For classification tasks, this is called handling class imbalance.
+For regression, it addresses uneven distributions in the target variable.

-Build your AI Agent or LLM by integrating explainable AI (XAI) frameworks like IBM’s AI Explainability 360 [AIX360](https://github.com/Trusted-AI/AIX360) or others from this [list](https://securing.ai/ai-security/explainable-ai-frameworks/) of Securing AI.
+To handle bias further, build your AI Agent or LLM by integrating explainable AI (XAI) frameworks like IBM’s AI Explainability 360 [AIX360](https://github.com/Trusted-AI/AIX360) or others from this [list](https://securing.ai/ai-security/explainable-ai-frameworks/) of Securing AI.

 Adding explainable AI frameworks helps everyone see how models work.
 For example, explainable AI framework could explain why the model flagged a [loan application](https://github.com/Trusted-AI/AIX360/blob/master/examples/tutorials/HELOC.ipynb).
 Such a reasoning built trusts, confidence in decisions and also meets legal requirements such as GDPR.